nimisha-srinivasa/RTP/GUI/README.md

 2)Click on the drop-down and input the value of the top_k parameter if desired

-3) click on the search icon to run the search.
+3)Click on the search icon to run the search.